Robert Lanza: Biocentrism

 In 2007 Lanza's article "A New Theory of the Universe" appeared in The American Scholar.
 The essay proposed Lanza's idea of a biocentric universe, which places biology above the other sciences.
 Lanza's book Biocentrism: How Life and Consciousness are the Keys to Understanding the Universe followed in 2009, co-written with Bob Berman.

 Lanza's biocentric hypothesis met with a mixed reception.
 Nobel laureate in medicine E. Donnall Thomas stated that "Any short statement does not do justice to such a scholarly work.
 The work is a scholarly consideration of science and philosophy that brings biology into the central role in unifying the whole."
-Arizona State University physicist and antitheist activist Lawrence Krauss stated: "There are no scientific breakthroughs about anything, as far as I can see.
+Former Arizona State University physicist and antitheist activist Lawrence Krauss stated: "There are no scientific breakthroughs about anything, as far as I can see.
 It may represent interesting philosophy, but it doesn't look, at first glance, as if it will change anything about science."
 In USA Today Online, astrophysicist and science writer David Lindley asserted that Lanza's concept was a "...vague, inarticulate metaphor..." and stated that "...I certainly don't see how thinking his way would lead you into any new sort of scientific or philosophical insight.
 That's all very nice, I would say to Lanza, but now what?"
 Daniel Dennett, a Tufts University philosopher and eliminative materialist, said he did not think the concept meets the standard of a philosophical theory.
 "It looks like an opposite of a theory, because he doesn't explain how [consciousness] happens at all.
 He's stopping where the fun begins."

 Lanza subsequently published several books that further developed his concept of biocentrism including a 2016 book, Beyond Biocentrism: Rethinking Time, Space, Consciousness, and the Illusion of Death, and a third, The Grand Biocentric Design: How Life Creates Reality, written with Bob Berman and theoretical physicist Matej Pavšič, and published in 2020.

+In January 2023, Lanza published a novel exploring biocentrism, Observer with science fiction author Nancy Kress.
+Lanza said in an interview that he wanted "to bring [biocentrism] to life" in a story that would explain that "space, time, and the nature of life and death itself depends on the observer in us."